-For managing Class Z Shares, the Fund Manager is entitled to an annual Management Fee of 0.30%, calculated each month on the Net Asset Value of Share class Z as at the last day of the month.
+For managing Class "Z" Shares, the AIFM is entitled to an annual Management Fee of 0.30%, calculated each month on the Net Asset Value of Share Class "Z" as at the last day of the month.
 On the Management Fee no value added tax is due.

-Other fees and expenses
+Other charges and expenses